alistarhu/alistarhu.github.io/_posts/2018-02-16-LeetCode19-Remove Nth Node From End of List.md

 tags:
     - LeetCode
 ---
-# 19. Remove Nth Node From End of List
+# 19. Remove Nth Node From End of List - Medium

 # Description
 Given a linked list, remove the nth node from the end of list and return its head.